aurorazl/cvat/cvat/apps/documentation/installation.md

 ### Advanced settings

-If you want to access your instance of CVAT outside of your localhost you should specify the `CVAT_HOST` environment variable.
+If you want to access your instance of ADAP outside of your localhost you should specify the `CVAT_HOST` environment variable.
 The best way to do that is to create [docker-compose.override.yml](https://docs.docker.com/compose/extends/) and put all your extra settings here.